 Can I bet on college football during games?

 In many states, you can bet on college football games in the middle of the action.
-North Carolina has yet to decide if it will be one of them.
+North Carolina’s new sports betting law allows for in-game betting on college sports.

 Live college football betting will make your phone a fantastic game-watching companion for everything from regular season action to the CFP National Championship game.
 On bigger games, by the way, even more live betting markets should be available.